Skip to main content

 AOT Context Awareness

-This is why runtime code stays clean: you write decorators and constructor dependencies, while the AOT pipeline wires context-safe bootstrap code.
+Finally, the CLI drives the underlying bundler (Vite/Esbuild via bundler.ts) and sets up specialized HMR (hmr/) for extension environments.
+This is why runtime code stays clean: you write declarative decorators, while the AOT pipeline wires context-safe bootstrap code.

 Layered packages